Does fear have your dreams on hold?

 Is it really okay to be worried about sharing your business ideas with others, being afraid they might steal them?
 Is it okay to be worried you might not make it if you try?
 Or is it okay to worry you won’t be accepted, or that your product or service may not be good enough?

 These are all genuine fears that are okay to have, however, they are NOT okay to hold onto.
 See, some of these fears are LIES.

 Worried you might not make it once you launch?
-Well the truth is that is a probability because most businesses don’t make it.
+Well, the truth is that is a probability because most businesses don’t make it.
 But before you jump to any conclusions and assume that I’m bursting your bubble, I want you to know that not trying is worse than failing.
-I repeat NOT trying it WORSE than failing.
+I repeat NOT trying is WORSE than failing.

 Failure will teach you and train you and make you better for the next launch.
 It also allows you to have different perspectives on just how to do business.

 I have failed several times and I am thankful I did!
 Because of those not so great ideas, I was able to take my last few ideas and turn them into profitable businesses.

 If you’re worried that people won’t accept you, then here is a news flash…they won’t.
 I’ve been rejected so much it’s like no biggie now!
 Ha!
 Who would’ve thought rejection could be so easy?

 And when you’re redirected, you usually turn right into the space you were meant to be in the first place.
 Your aim gets better, your target market becomes clearer, and you turn around and say, “Thank you, Jesus, for that rejection because now I’ve got this!”